-In this year’s tariff review, Energy Action has identified total savings among its national client base of more than $2 million across 426 sites.
+In this year’s tariff review, Energy Action has identified total savings among its national business energy client base of more than $2 million across 426 sites.
 The review was conducted between June and July 2019 across more than 3,000 sites in all states except Victoria, Northern Territory and Western Australia.
-The single biggest saving from a client changing network tariff was $82,364.27 across multiple sites.
+The single biggest saving from a client switching network tariff was $82,364.27 across multiple sites.

 This year’s tariff review and associated cost reduction forms part of the total [$18.4] million in client savings uncovered by Energy Action since 2014.

 The network tariff is what energy retailers and network operators charge you to use their infrastructure to deliver electricity to your business.
 As part of the annual review process, Energy Action independently assesses the current network tariff of its clients and calculates the savings associated with moving to a more favourable tariff based your location in the network and your actual load profile.